RepreZen/Semoasa/README.md

 * **Common Technology Stack with OpenAPI**, so that essential functions like YAML editing, schema validation, and JSON reference resolution can be performed by the same components used with OpenAPI tool implementations.
 * **Support for OpenAPI 2.0 and later**, to ensure relevancy with current and future usage.
 * **Provider-Neutrality**, not being significantly influenced by a particular set of tools or OpenAPI specification extension providers.
 * **Extension Identity**, allowing consumers to disambiguate duplicate names.
-Since extension providers are not required to register unique property names in a central location, name clashes can occur.
-To meet this requirement, SEMOASA introduces _namespace_ to define a set of extension properties under coordinated management.
+Consumers may import extension metadata from multiple publishers, with overlapping catalogs.
+Since extension providers are not required to reserve unique property names in a central registry, name clashes can occur.
+To meet the identity requirement, SEMOASA introduces _namespace_ to define a set of extension properties under coordinated management.

 ## Structure